ansible/galaxy-operator/roles/common/README.md

 Requirements
 ------------

-Requires the `openshift` Python library to interact with Kubernetes: `pip install openshift`.
+Requires the `kubernetes` Python library to interact with Kubernetes: `pip install kubernetes`.

 Dependencies
 ------------